wgurecky/nukecluster/_sources/setup.txt

 Other
 +++++
 Network Switches:
-  * at the time of this writting, dont know if ethernet or infiniband
+  * at the time of this writing, dont know if ethernet or infiniband
   * provides interconnectivity between all nodes in cluster
   * Should be atleast 1Gbit/sec